feddieminas/django_fantasy_foot_track/README.md

 - The text for readme sales pitch section Fantasy foot explanation were copied from [Fantasy football (association)](https://en.wikipedia.org/wiki/Fantasy_football_(association) and from the [FPL ICT Index](https://www.premierleague.com/news/65567).
-- Other text content are self-inspired.
+- Other text contents are self-inspired.

 ### Media